 Learn More: What Microneedling Services Can Do for Your Skin

-Microneedling at Home – Can You Do It?
+DIY Microneedling at Home – Should You Try It?

 Although going to a doctor for a microneedling procedure is the best option, microneedling at home is still beneficial, and it is much more affordable!
 A microneedling tool (also known as a dermaroller) can cost around $200, while the average cost of a microneedling session is $625.